Resource allocation exploiting reflective surfaces to minimize the outage probability in VLC: System model

 \subsubsection{Mirror reflection (specular)}

-The planar surface reflects the incident light with the same angle, following Snell's law of reflection~\cite{Snell}.
-Since the mirror orientation is fixed, the irradiance angle from LED $l$ to the mirror reflecting point $k$ ($\phi _{l,k}$) must equal the incident angle from reflecting point $k$ to the PD ($\varphi_{k}$).
-The NLoS channel gain produced by a mirror can be modeled as~\cite{MirrorVSMetasurface}

-where $\hat{r}$ stands for the reflection coefficient of a specular surface (e.g. mirror), $d_{l,k}$ and $d_{k}$ are the Euclidean distance from LED $l$ to reflector element $k$, and from reflector element $k$ to the user, respectively.
+The planar surface reflects the incident light with the same angle, following Snell's law of reflection~\cite{Snell}, due to its static and flat-against-the-wall placement.
+Since the mirror orientation is fixed, the irradiance angle from LED $l$ to the mirror reflecting point $k$ ($\phi _{l,k}$) equals the incident angle from the reflecting point $k$ to the PD ($\varphi_{k}$).
+The NLoS channel gain produced by a mirror can be modeled as~\cite{MirrorVSMetasurface} where $\hat{r}$ stands for the reflection coefficient of a specular surface (e.g. mirror or ORIS), $d_{l,k}$ and $d_{k}$ are the Euclidean distance from LED $l$ to reflector element $k$, and from reflector element $k$ to the user, respectively.
 Note that a specular reflection is equivalent to considering a user positioned at the image point, where the total distance is the sum of the two distances in the path LED$\rightarrow$mirror$\rightarrow$user, as represented in Fig.\,\ref{fig:Mirror}.